-- Lewy body dementia is a form of progressive dementia that affects a person’s ability to think, reason, and process information.
+- Lewy body dementia (LBD) is a form of progressive dementia that affects a person’s ability to think, reason, and process information.

 - Diagnosing Lewy body dementia can be challenging; an estimated 1.4 million Americans are living with the disease.

 - LBD has three features that distinguish it from other forms of dementia:

 - Fluctuating effects on mental functioning, particularly alertness and attention, which may resemble delirium

 - Parkinson-like movement symptoms, such as rigidity and lack of spontaneous movement.

 - Interventions used in other forms of dementia may help people living with Lewy body dementia.
 It’s important to work with a specialist familiar with the many aspects of the disease.